7-Step Process to Choosing Good Tenants

 Definitely use one of the tenant screening services and assess the types of “negative marks” on their credit history.
 And of course, check for the usual prior evictions, civil judgments against or bankruptcies as a general indication.

 6. Find Tenants with Stable Long Term Rental history and Good Work Record.
 Anyone who changes jobs frequently raises the likelihood they’ll have to move at some point.
-Upwardly mobile people with great jobs and income are great to have, but they move on.
+Upwardly mobile people with great jobs and income are great to have, but they move on because they can.
 Call their past employers to confirm length of employment, attendance, and exact earnings to compare to what the prospective tenant stated.
 Ask them if they intend to move their business in the next year.

-7. Tenants that Stay and Don’t Damage the Home.
+7. What their Landlords Said.
 Call the former landlords and ask about relations with that tenant.
 Did they pay on time?
 Did they say they were looking long term and then cancelled their lease after one year?
 Did they get along with neighbors and establish a lasting situation for themselves?
-Ask the prospective tenant about their former residences and what they liked and didn’t like about the unit, neighbors, and the landlord.
+Did they damage anything in the unit?

 Drill Down for Real Insight